Compass Academy – Williamsport Open House

 I have been very lucky to have some very good caseworkers working with me from Justice Works and I believe that Megan is an asset to your agency.

 Lehigh County Office of Children & Youth

 Thank you Cheryl for the kind words.
 Megan, we appreciate your hard work and caring attitude to all the individuals you serve.
 Thank you for embracing the “Whatever It Takes” approach to supporting the community we serve!

-Family Resource Specialist (FRS), Tiffany Nulph, embarked on a two-year journey when assigned to work on a youth referral to assist *Debra in achieving her academic goals, securing a permanent home, and ultimately system discharge.
+Family Resource Specialist (FRS), Tiffany Nulph, of York County embarked on a two-year journey when assigned to work on a youth referral to assist *Debra in achieving her academic goals, securing a permanent home, and ultimately system discharge.
 The journey has not been easy as there were roadblocks along the way.
 As with many children in the child welfare and/or juvenile justice systems, Debra had been placed in various foster care homes due to her mother’s inability to care for her, and her father’s incarceration.
 Despite a rocky start, Debra began to show academic promise, was placed with a foster family that loved her and ultimately adopted her, and was accepted to a private school with no cost to the foster family.
 All of these achievements would not have been possible without the diligent work of Tiffany Nulph, who went above and beyond what was asked of her to assist this young lady in achieving her dreams.
 This is a shining example of JWYC making a difference in young lives.